GSA/digitalgov-pra/_pages/burden/activities.md

 Many activities count as burden.
 These questions can help you determine if a burden activity should be factored in to your estimate.
 This isn’t a comprehensive list, but a starting point for you to begin thinking about the scope of burden in your collection.

-## Reviewing Instructions
+## Reviewing instructions
 *	How much time, effort, and cost will it take for respondents to understand what information the agency is asking for and how to collect it?

 ## Compiling materials necessary for collection
 *	How much time, effort, and cost will it take for the respondents to locate, gather and compile necessary documentation required for the information collection?

-## Technology and Systems
+## Technology and systems
 *	What technology and systems do respondents need to gather, process, store, and send information?
 *	Is this new technology that needs to be bought?
 *	If it doesn’t exist at all, what’s the cost of development?
-Is there a cost associated with installation, or training?
+Is there a cost associated with installation or with training?
 Are there one-time costs?
 *	Is there a cost to use the technology, like a subscription?

 ## Adjusting existing methods